 Insulin resistance – which is when our bodies can’t efficiently respond to the insulin we produce and causes our blood sugar levels to rise – has been the key factor in the rise of the Keto craze because of it’s direct relationship to chronic health problems like diabetes, heart disease, obesity some cancers and even Alzheimer’s, among other diseases.

 Since our standard diet is carbohydrate heavy, our bodies run on glucose, which makes insulin resistance a problem after years of eating this way.
 So as we approach peri-menopause or menopause, insulin can wreak havoc on our hormones making symptoms – like hot flashes, night sweats, moodiness and feeling “cloudy” – even worse and makes losing weight near impossible.

 While we produce insulin every time we eat – when we have a diet heavy in carbohydrates, the levels of insulin in our bodies stay high and makes us bloated, tired and can lead to the other health problems indicated above.

 So, if you are having trouble losing weight and especially have a heavy midsection, feel bloated and tired, and feel the effects of hormone imbalances, giving Keto a try is a strategy I recommend.

-I’ve virtually reversed all of the symptoms of insulin resistance I had been experiencing – in just a few months of following a fairly strict keto diet.
+I’ve virtually reversed all of the symptoms of insulin resistance I had been experiencing – in just a few months of following a fairly strict keto diet for women over 40.
 I feel better, don’t feel deprived, my weight is consistently dropping (those skinny jeans I’ve been holding onto finally fit!) and my skin has never looked better.